gabrielmcg/Docker-docs/ops/README.md

-<div class="p">The "blue" universal forwarders are running natively on the host.
-They collect and forward the data
+<div class="p"><strong class="ph b">Non-Docker VMs:</strong> Other VMs, for example, NFS, have universal forwarders running natively on the host.
-they find in the following files by use of a splunk 'monitor'
+ They use a Splunk <code class="ph codeph">monitor</code> to collect and forward data from the following files:

 <ul class="ul">
 <li class="li">/var/log/messages</li>